celestiaorg/docs/docs/developers/blobstream-offchain.md

 ### Committing to data

-Typical blockchains commit to the transactions included in each block using a merkle root.
+Typical blockchains commit to the transactions included in each block using a Merkle root.
 Rollups that use Blobstream for DA need to use the commitments that are relayed to the Blobstream contracts.

 For optimistic rollups, this could be as simple as referencing the data in the